Attentive Group Equivariant Convolutional Networks: Discussion and Future Work

 Our results show that attentive group convolutions can be utilized as a drop-in replacement for standard and group equivariant convolutions that simultaneously facilitates the interpretability of the network decisions.
 Similarly to convolutional and group convolutional networks, attentive group convolutional networks also benefit of data augmentation.
 Interestingly, however, we also see that including additional symmetries reduces the effect of augmentations given by group elements.
 This finding supports the intuition that symmetry variants of the same concept are learned independently for non-equivariant networks (see Fig. 2 in \cite{alexnet}).
 The main shortcoming of our approach is its computational burden.
 As a result, the application of $\alpha$-networks is computationally unfeasible for networks with several layers or channels.
 We believe, however, by extrapolation of our results on rot-MNIST, that further performance improvements are to be expected for $\alpha$ variations, should hardware requirements suffice.

-In future work, we want to explore the effect of attentive group convolutions on 3D symmetries.
-Group convolutional networks have proven very successful in medical imaging applications \cite{bekkers2018roto, winkels20183d, lafarge2020rototranslation}.
-Since explainability plays a crucial role here, we believe that our attentive maps will be of high relevance to aid the explainability of the network decisions in a similar manner to that of \citet{ilse2018attention}.
-Moreover, since our attention maps are guaranteed to be equivariant, it is ensured that the predicted attention maps will be consistent across group symmetries, which is of major importance as well (e.g., a malignant tissue will generate the same attention map regardless of its orientation).
+Group convolutional networks have recently been proven very successful in medical imaging applications \cite{bekkers2018roto, winkels20183d, lafarge2020rototranslation}.
+Since explainability plays a crucial role here, we believe that our attentive maps could be of high relevance to aid the explainability of the network decisions.
+Moreover, since our attention maps are guaranteed to be equivariant to transformations in the considered group, it is ensured that the predicted attention maps will be consistent across group symmetries.
+We believe this to be of crucial importance for rotation invariant tasks.
+Illustratively, in contrast to vanilla attentive CNNs, a malignant tissue will be ensured to generate consistent attention maps regardless of the orientation at which it has been provided to the network.

+In future work, we want to explore ways to reduce the computational cost of full attention networks.
+If successful, we consider feasible to obtain a direct performance boost over our CIFAR-10 and PCam experimental results, without extensive additional memory requirements.
+Furthermore, we want to extend our work to symmetry groups defined on 3D.
+By doing so, we expect the range of possible applications of our work to reach several other important applications such as 3D medical imaging applications like CT-scans and other voxel-based representations.